vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD04_DEMO.md

 19. Click the **DataServices** project line, and then click the up arrow button to start the project before the  **AsynchronousActions.Web** project.
 20. Click **OK**.
 21. Press Ctrl+F5 to start both the projects without debugging.
-22. In the browser, show the XML containing the list of countries.
+22. In the browser, notice the XML containing the list of countries.
 23. Close the browser.

 ### Demonstration 3: Returning Images by Using Media Type Formatters